pNam0506/pNam0506/README.md

 I'm studying at Srinakharinwirot University (Computer Engineering)
 ------------------------------------------------------------------

-I’m looking for an internship as full stack.
+I’m looking for an internship as Full stack and Backend.

 * 🌍  I'm based in Nonthaburi, Thailand
 * 🖥️  See my portfolio at [Linkedin](http://www.linkedin.com/in/pinmanee-vajrapatkul-45b30b344/)